JonQuxBurton/MobileMicroservicesSample/README.md

 * Open \docs\ManualTesting\ExecuteScenarios.http in Visual Studio Code
 * Click 'Send Request' against the first Scenario
-* Verify the changes in the database by running the SQL script: \docs\ManualTesting\ClearDatabase.sql
+* Verify the changes in the database by running the SQL script: \docs\ManualTesting\CheckDatabase.sql
 * Repeat for the other Scenarios

 ### The Scenarios

+1. Create a Customer
 1. Order a Mobile
-2. Mobile Order Completed
+1. Mobile Order Completed
-3. Activate a Mobile
+1. Activate a Mobile
-4. Activate Order Completed
+1. Activate Order Completed

+#### 1. Create a Mobile
+Inputs:
+* POST Customer to the Mobile Orderer Web Service

+Outputs:
+* Updates Mobiles database
+	* Creates a Customer

-#### 1. Order a Mobile
+#### 2. Order a Mobile
 Inputs:
 * POST Order to the Mobile Orderer Web Service